volodymyrhudyma/blog/content/blog/a-basic-introduction-to-proxy-object-in-javascript.md

 ---
 Accessing object properties is a very common operation in JavaScript.

-In some cases, it is extremely useful to perform an action just after the property has been accessed, but before the result is returned, so the result can be modified on fly.
+In some cases, it is extremely useful to perform an action just after the property is accessed, but before the result is returned, so that the result can be modified on the fly.

-One of the possible solutions is to create and invoke a custom function that would contain some logic around retrieved property:
+One of the possible solutions is to create and call a custom function that contains some logic around the retrieved property:

 ```javascript
 const user = {